SimonB97/halu-detect-eval/README.md

 # Evaluation of Hallucination Detection Methods for LLMs

-Implementation and evaluation framework for detecting hallucinations in Large Language Models.
+Implementation and evaluation of methods for detecting hallucinations in Large Language Models.

 ## Methods Overview